mgonzalezjr7/password-generator/README.md

 ## License

-This project is licensed under the terms of the MIT License
+This project is licensed under the terms of the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode)